yhpf/Capstone-General_Assembly/README.md

 This notebook include:
 - Loading the data (songs_lyrics_api_data + genius_unique)
-- Combinding new lyrics into one data frame
+- Combinding new lyrics into one data frame (consisting rows of the top 8 music countries (US, UK, Germany,France, Canada,)
-- ...
 - Save data to new csv-file<BR />